 Vice President of Student Affairs/Dean of Students

-The Vice President of Student Affairs/Dean of Students is the chief officer for Marymount California University and reports directly to the President of the University.
-The following services fall under the responsibility of the Vice President of Student Affairs/Dean of Students: Office of Student Life and Engagement, Residential Life and Student Conduct, Counseling Services, Student Health Center, Service Learning, and Athletics.
-The administration of the Student Conduct System, fines and appeals, student I.D. cards, and the campus Lost and Found also fall under the auspices of Student Affairs.
+The Vice President of Student Affairs/Dean of Students is the chief officer for Marymount California University.
+The following services fall under the responsibility of the Vice President of Student Affairs/Dean of Students: Advising, Career, and Learning Services; Office of Student Life; Residential Life and Student Conduct; and Student Wellness (counseling & health services).
+The administration of student complaints and the student conduct system, fines and appeals, student I.D. cards, and the campus Lost and Found also fall under the auspices of Student Affairs.

 MCU Alcohol and Drug Policies and Prevention Programs